How Much Money Do You Need To Start A Business?

 Other Costs

 You’ll more than likely find out that there are more startup costs than you initially anticipated.
-Thus, it’s important to have a certain amount of your budget set aside for miscellaneous expenses that will inevitably come up.
-Some various costs you’ll need to include in your budget may include:
+It’s important to set aside a certain amount of your budget for miscellaneous expenses that will inevitably come up.

 - Organizational dues